-On October 21, 2002, the Department published interim rules implementing section 502(c)(7) of ERISA in the Federal Register (67 FR 64774) for public comment.
-The interim rules established procedures relating to the assessment and administrative review of civil penalties by the Department under section 502(c)(7) for failures or refusals by plan administrators to provide notice of a blackout period as required by section 101(i) of ERISA and 29 CFR 2520.101-3.
-The interim rules also made changes to the existing civil penalty rules under ERISA sections 502(c)(2), 502(c)(5), and 502(c)(6) to incorporate certain technical improvements being adopted as part of the section 502(c)(7) implementing regulations.
+This document contains interim final rules to be published at 29 CFR parts 2560 and 2570, that implement the civil penalty provision in ERISA section 502(c)(7).
+The interim final rules establish procedures relating to the assessment and administrative review of civil penalties by the Department of Labor (Department) under section 502(c)(7) of ERISA for failures or refusals by plan administrators to provide notice of a blackout period as required by section 101(i) of ERISA and § 2520.101-3.
+This document also contains interim final rules that make changes to the existing civil penalty rules under ERISA sections 502(c)(2), 502(c)(5), and 502(c)(6) to incorporate certain technical improvements being adopted as part of the section 502(c)(7) implementing regulations.
+Set forth below is a general description of the interim final rules.